Qovery/documentation/website/docs/using-qovery/configuration/databases/postgresql.md

   BUILT_IN    | QOVERY_DATABASE_MY_postgresql_DATABASE                           | postgresql
 ```

-In the output you get all data you need to use the database.
+In the output, you get all data you need to use the database.
 Those environment variables are available in the runtime of your application.

 ## Get the database status